Please contact us for more artworks by this artist

 Having evolved a very skeptical view of cultural values and institutions, in 1924 he effectively retired from art for many years, first becoming a technical draughtsman for a company in Argentina, then joining his father's wine business in Le Havre in 1925 and marrying Paulette Bret in 1927 with whom he had a daughter, Isalmina.

 In 1930, Dubuffet moved his family to Bercy near Paris to open his own wine wholesale business.
 Divorced in 1934, he remarried in 1937 to Lili (Emilie Carlu).
 He joined the military in 1939, serving in the meteorological corps for several months before being discharged for "indiscipline".
-Leasing his wine business in 1942, he came out of his retirement from the art world and caused great furor with his first solo exhibition at Galerie René Drouin in 1944.
+Leasing his wine business in 1942, he came out of his retirement from the art world and caused a great furor with his first solo exhibition at Galerie René Drouin in 1944.

 Often cited as the greatest French artist to emerge after WWII, Dubuffet was energized by the freedom found in children's art.
 He was also very inspired by Hans Prinzhorn's book on art by the insane, finding the raw message in psychopathic art to be more relevant than any classical or contemporary expressions.
 This Art Brut became a passion for him.
 Profoundly influenced by its frenetic authenticity which, according to him, was so lacking in the work of professional artists, he continually searched for this divine madness in his own works.
 In 1972, Dubuffet donated his celebrated collection of art brut to the city of Lausanne, which built a museum to hold it.